 The Freedom of Information Act 2000 gives a right to the public to access information held by us.
-It does this in two ways:
+It does this in 2 ways:

-- we must publish certain information about our activities; and
+- we must publish certain information about our activities

 - the public has a right to ask us to release information we hold